-Beam.-The part of the ship's side near the stern.
+Quarter.-The part of the ship's side near the stern.
 Beam.-The part of the side between the bow and the quarter.
 Also breadth of the ship.

 Starboard Side.-The righ-hand side looking forward.
 Port Side.-The left-hand side looking forward.

-For and Aft Line.-The line between the stem and the stern (in line with the keel).
+Fore and Aft Line.-The line between the stem and the stern (in line with the keel).

 Forecastle.-The fore part of the upper deck.

-Quarterdeck.-The after part of the upper deck.
+Quarterdeck .- The after part of the upper deck.

-Athwartships.-Part lying midway between stem and stern.
+Amidships .- Part lying midway between stem and stern.
 Athwartships.-At right angles to the fore and aft line.
 Bridge.-Raised platform on forward deck from which the ship is controlled.

-Brow.-A long portable platform usually fitted with handrail.
+Brow .- A long portable platform usually fitted with handrail.

-Bulkheads.-The walls which divide the ship into con-

-Bulkheads. -The walls which divide the ship into com-
+Bulkheads .- The walls which divide the ship into compartments.